 The Community Grant Program provides matching funds up to a maximum of \$30,000 per project to not-for-profit organizations, schools, municipalities, etc., that use BC recycled rubber.
-This program not only benefits the communities but is an excellent means of getting the word out on "what happens to the tires and what happens to the money."
-The ability to showcase tire recycled products throughout BC is invaluable.
-In 2013, grants were awarded to 45 applicants from communities throughout BC, which used 1.4 million lbs of BC rubber for playground and spray park surfaces, recreational flooring, pathways and outdoor fitness area projects.
-The Community Grant Program was featured in 12 community papers across the province and 14 online media outlets, reaching thousands of readers in each corner of BC.
-Through ongoing communication with grant recipients, TSBC's media firm also ensured the placement of onsite signage to officially recognize TSBC as a contributor to these important projects.
+This program not only benefits the communities but is an excellent way to get the word out on "what happens to the tires" and "what happens to the money."
+The ability to showcase how British Columbians benefit when scrap tires are diverted from landfill and recycled into marketable products is invaluable.
+In 2014, grants were awarded to 46 applicants from communities throughout BC, which used 2.3 million lbs of BC rubber, the equivalent of 148,000 car tires, for playground and spray park surfaces, recreational flooring, pathways and outdoor fitness area projects.
+The Community Grant Program was featured in community papers across the province and applicants are required have onsite signage to officially recognize TSBC as a contributor to these important projects.